 - 6..1 As a result of the assessment in Section 4, it is unlikely there will be any significant environmental effects arising from the Kibworth Review Neighbourhood Plan as submitted at the date of this assessment, that were not covered in the Sustainability Appraisal for the Local Plan.
-As such, it is the opinion of the Council that the Kibworth Review Neighbourhood Plan does not require a full SEA to be undertaken. - 6..2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report prior to the Councils determination and their responses will be made available through the Kibworth Review Neighbourhood Plan Evidence base. - 6..3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
+As such, it is the opinion of the Council that the Kibworth Review Neighbourhood Plan does not require a full SEA to be undertaken. - 6..2 The Environment Agency, Natural England and Historic England have been consulted on the Screening Report prior to the Councils determination they are in agreement with the Councils view. - 6..3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
 Please contact Harborough District Council for advice in this circumstance.